 If the police barricades went down, I could run up to the house alongside the rest of the international press and knock on the family’s door.
 Or take notes if they sent out a lawyer to make a statement, or something.

 It was in the 90s again that afternoon.
 One crew ordered Rita’s Italian Ice.
-I asked the high school kid who lived in the house whose front yard I had been sitting to fill up my thermos with the hose he was using to water plants outside.
-Instead, he filled it up inside, with ice, and gave me an electrolyte pack, too.
+I asked the high school kid who lived in the house whose front yard I had been sitting to fill up my thermos with the hose he was using to water plants outside; he filled it up inside, with ice, and gave me an electrolyte pack, too.

 Liam, dressed in his ex’s Slipknot hoodie, said he rode the bus with the shooter for a short time but he didn’t know him – the kid kept to himself, and he didn’t really talk much.
 That didn’t stop a cluster of media members from interviewing Liam anyway.
-We were desperate for insight, and Bethel Park was getting sick of us.
+We were desperate for insight, and Bethel Park was already getting sick of us.
 Everywhere I went, another reporter had already been.
-No one knew this weirdo or his family, they’d say – please, just leave us alone.
+No one knew this weirdo or his family – please, just leave us alone.

-Monday, 1:19 pm
+Monday, 1:19 PM

 On Tuesday, an off day (from the Times, at least), a Reuters photojournalist I met in Bethel Park texted me to ask if there had been “no trespassing” signs on the lawn of the Comperatore house when I was there Sunday.
-I told her no, and then wondered how times it took people like me to knock on that poor grieving woman’s door before the signs appeared.
+I told her no, and then wondered how many times it took people like me to knock on that poor grieving woman’s door before the signs appeared.

 - One from a kid I met at a coffee shop, who was hopeful I could get some coverage for his Dad’s band, “Ferocious Ghosts.”